mlflow/mlflow/docs/source/llms/chat-model-guide/index.rst

 -------------

 - Familiarity with MLflow logging APIs and GenAI concepts.
-- MLflow version 2.11.0 or higher installed.
+- MLflow version 2.11.0 or higher installed for use of :py:class:`mlflow.pyfunc.ChatModel`.
+- MLflow version 2.14.0 or higher installed for use of `MLflow Tracing <../tracing/index.html>`_.

 This tutorial uses the `Databricks Foundation Model APIs <https://docs.databricks.com/en/machine-learning/foundation-models/index.html>`_ purely as an example of interfacing with an external service.
 You can easily swap the